wlo2/zmk_autocorrect/README.md

 - The lookup uses keyboard usage codes for `A..Z`, digits, and treats space/comma/period/minus/quote as delimiters.
 - Boundary markers now use only a leading space keycode, enabling immediate corrections without a trailing delimiter.
+- ASCII-based helpers and traversal were removed to avoid drift.
+Only the KC-based path is supported and compiled.
+- Defining `TRIE_LOOKUP_ASCII` is explicitly rejected at compile time.

 ## Tradeoffs and Limitations